 “The remedy under Order 7, Rule 11 is an independent and special remedy.
 In Azhar Hussain v.
 Rajiv Gandhi, 1986 Supp.
-SCC 315 this Court held that the whole purpose of conferment of powers under this provision is to ensure that a litigation which is meaningless, and bound to prove abortive, should not be permitted to waste judicial time of the Court.
-The power conferred on the Court to terminate a civil action is, however, a drastic one, and the conditions enumerated in Order 7, Rule 11 are required to be strictly adhered to.
+SCC 315 this Court held, the whole purpose of conferment of powers under this provision is to ensure, a litigation which is meaningless, and bound to prove abortive, should not be permitted to waste judicial time of Court.
+The power conferred on Court to terminate a civil action is, however, a drastic one, and the conditions enumerated in Order 7, Rule 11 are required to be strictly adhered to.

 In Hardesh Ores (P.) Ltd. v.
-Hede & Co., (2007) 5 SCC 614 the Court further held that it is not permissible to cull out a sentence or a passage, and to read it in isolation.
+Hede & Co., (2007) 5 SCC 614 Court further held, it is not permissible to cull out a sentence or a passage, and to read it in isolation.
 It is the substance, and not merely the form, which has to be looked into.
 The plaint has to be construed as it stands, without addition or subtraction of words.
-If the allegations in the plaint prima facie show a cause of action, the Court cannot embark upon an enquiry whether the allegations are true in fact.
-If on a meaningful reading of the plaint, it is found that the suit is manifestly vexatious and without any merit, and does not disclose a right to sue, the Court would be justified in exercising the power under Order 7, Rule 11.
+If the allegations in the plaint prima facie show a cause of action, Court cannot embark upon an enquiry whether the allegations are true in fact.
+If on a meaningful reading of the plaint, it is found, the suit is manifestly vexatious and without any merit, and does not disclose a right to sue, Court would be justified in exercising the power under Order 7, Rule 11.

 The provision of Order 7, Rule 11 is mandatory in nature.
-It states that the plaint ‘shall’ be rejected if any of the grounds specified in clause (a) to (e) are made out.
-If the Court finds that the plaint does not disclose a cause of action, or that the suit is barred by any law, the Court has no option, but to reject the plaint.
+It states, the plaint ‘shall’ be rejected if any of the grounds specified in clause (a) to (e) are made out.
+If Court finds, the plaint does not disclose a cause of action, or the suit is barred by any law, Court has no option, but to reject the plaint.

-The Court must be vigilant against any camouflage or suppression, and determine whether the litigation is utterly vexatious, and an abuse of the process of the Court.”
+Court must be vigilant against any camouflage or suppression, and determine whether the litigation is utterly vexatious, and an abuse of the process of Court.”

 – Hon’ble Justice Indu Malhotra, Dahiben v.
 Arvindbhai Kalyanji Bhanusali, [Civil Appeal No. 9519 of 2019].